dart-lang/site-www/src/tools/diagnostic-messages.md

 _A nullable expression can't be used in a spread._

 _A nullable expression can't be used in a yield-each statement._

-_An expression whose value can be 'null' must be null-checked before it can be dereferenced._

 _The function can't be unconditionally invoked because it can be 'null'._